Qurbani (film): Music

 Kishore Kumar, Anwar, and Aziz Nazan.
-Qurbani Qurbani received a special award for 'The Most Amazing Evergreen Song' by Bollywood music producer, Kalyanji–Anandji.
+Qurbani Qurbani received a special award for 'The Most Amazing Evergreen Song' by Bollywood music producers, Kalyanji–Anandji.

-The rest of the songs and the background score were set by Kalyanji–Anandji.
+The remaining songs and the background score were composed by Kalyanji–Anandji.
 The song "Laila O Laila" was also very popular.
-The album was written by Faruk Kaiser and Indeevar.It has a song performed by Mohammed Rafi, Kya Dekhte Ho, which was written by Indeevar.
+The songs' lyrics were written by Faruk Kaiser and Indeevar, including Kya Dekhte Ho, performed by Mohammed Rafi and written by Indeevar.

 Feroz Khan met Biddu and Nazia Hassan at a party hosted by a close friend in England.
-Nazias parents insisted Feroz listen to Nazia sing.
+Nazia's parents insisted Feroz listen to her sing.
 Feroz did and was highly impressed.
-But Feroz had his eye on International star Biddu to score a song for Qurbani.
+Feroz had his eye on the International star Biddu to score a song for Qurbani.
 Biddu was reluctant to score music for an Indian film.
 It was with sincere persistence and Feroz telling Biddu to do it for his mom who lived in India.
-Feroz also played the Bangalore card with Biddu since both Feroz and Biddu both hailed from Bangalore.
+Feroz also played to his hometown sentiment since both Feroz and Biddu hailed from Bangalore.

-Many music directors (including the film's original music directors Kalyanji–Anandji) opposed Feroz Khan hiring Biddu to score a solo song in the film.
-Many tried to stop this because they viewed Biddu as an outsider.
+Many music directors (including the film's original music directors Kalyanji–Anandji) opposed Feroz Khan hiring Biddu to score a solo song in the film, because they viewed Biddu as an outsider.
 After several discussions, Feroz Khan stuck to his choice.

 Track listing

 Reception

-Its songs were popular and the movie sold the most number of records and tapes in 1980.
+Its songs were popular and the movie sold the most number of records and audio tapes in 1980.
 The music and songs ushered in the "Disco Revolution" of the Indian subcontinent that lasted until the mid-1980s.
 "Aap Jaisa Koi", sung by Nazia Hassan and produced by Biddu, had a strong impact on audiences.

 Qurbani was 1980's best-selling soundtrack album in India, and the sixth best-selling Bollywood soundtrack of the 1980s.
 Faruk Kaiser was awarded the Golden Disc accolade when Qurbani exceeded 500,000 units sold in India.
 The album then went Platinum within seven months, a record for the Indian music industry at the time, selling 1 million units.

-The song "Laila O Laila" was recreated in the film Raees with the title Laila Main Laila, sung by Pawni Pandey featuring Sunny Leone.
+The song "Laila O Laila" was recreated in the film Raees with the title Laila Main Laila, sung by Pawni Pandey and featuring Sunny Leone.

-"Aap Jaisa Koi" was Remixed and Remade various times notably during the 2000's Remix Era, Sung by Akriti Kakkar (For Baby Doll Fully Loaded Remix album by Saregama), Sung by Sophie Chaudhary.
-In 2022 it was Remade for the film "An Action Hero" sung by Zarah S Khan & Altamash Faridi, with music recreated by Tanishk Bagchi, featuring Malaika Arora & Ayushmann Khurana.